Marmalade

 A camera in slow motion couldn’t do her justice, as her beautifully taut body flies over red-dusted ground, searching for adventure.
 She is a rare greyhound, the kind who will come immediately when I call, as her desire to please overrides her natural instinct to chase.
 So when I give the call – Mar…ma…lade in full throat – she takes the fastest path back to me, those leaps a joy to behold.

-Lately she has decided that climbing to the highest peak is a joy she marm23must experience, and she powers herself up these dirt-filled hills, to stop and survey her kingdom.
+Lately she has decided that climbing to the highest peak is a joy she must experience, and she powers herself up these dirt-filled hills, to stop and survey her kingdom.
 She always looks back at me, just to make sure she’s not getting herself in trouble being up there.
 And as soon as I call she’s hurtling down the hill, back at my side, her body expressing all the pleasure in her adventure.
 Asking me if I don’t want to run up that hill and survey the vista with her.

 I don’t worry much about Marm hurting herself.
-For the 8 months marm22she has been with me, she has seldom nicked herself on these outside adventures.
+For the 8 months she has been with me, she has seldom nicked herself on these outside adventures.
 She just seems to know how to move, when to move, where to move.

 Yesterday, Marm found a deer leg.
 It had been there for a long time, but she proudly came running back at me, leg in mouth.
 I yelled, “drop it” – and with confusion and hurt, she dropped it at my feet.
 “But, Mom, look at this wonderful thing I found.
 Aren’t you proud?” her body and eyes said.
 “It’s lovely, Marm, but I think it looks better in this tree,” I responded.